-The National Commission serves the public and the profession by providing transparent and objective review of the recognized specialty organizations, prospective specialty organizations, their respective certifying boards and their adherence to the ADA Requirements for Recognition of Dental Specialties and National Certifying Boards for Dental Specialists.
+The National Commission serves the public and the profession by providing transparent and objective review of the recognized specialty sponsoring organizations, prospective specialty sponsoring organizations and their respective certifying boards based on compliance with the ADA Requirements for Recognition of Dental Specialties and National Certifying Boards for Dental Specialists.

 Learn more about the National Commission on Recognition of Dental Specialties and Certifying Boards.

 NCRDSCB questions and answers

 In 2016, the ADA Board of Trustees directed the Task Force on Specialty and Specialty Certifying Board Recognition to evaluate the process and criteria used to recognize dental specialties and certifying boards.
 The Board and the Task Force agreed that the recognition process must:

 - Be grounded in objective standards that protect the public, nurture the art and science of dentistry and improve the quality of care